Pearson Early Learning Center- Bucket Filling: Pyramid Model Initiative

-During the month of February, Central Family Center participated in a building-wide celebration as part of our Pyramid Model initiative.
+During the month of February, Pearson Early Learning Center participated in a building-wide celebration as part of our Pyramid Model initiative.
 This celebration is centered around the idea of "bucket filling"

 What is Bucket Filling?